therealjflf/hesutils/docs/index.rst

 Hesutils documentation
 ======================

-This wiki contains the documentation for Hesutils, the Hesiod utilities.
+This site contains the documentation for Hesutils, the Hesiod utilities.

 Introduction to Hesiod